HallofFamer/CLox/README.md

 - Introduction of async and await keywords, which allows C#/JS style of concurrency.
 - Refactoring package `clox.std.io` and `clox.std.network` to use async non-blocking calls, add new package `clox.std.sql`.
 - First class execution context, possible to manipulate stack frames during function/method calls.

+### CLox 2.0.0
+- Multi-pass compiler with abstract syntax tree, type checker, and generation of IR.
+- Optional static typing support for function/method parameters and return values, types only exist at compile time(erased at runtime).
+- Semicolon inference as well as basic type inference for immutable local/global variables.
+- Replace the naive mark and sweep GC with a generational GC which has multiple regions for objects of various 'ages'.

 ## Build and Run Clox